caiteltd/public/4g/sim-plan-terms.md

     - you live in Scotland, in which case, it will be governed by Scots law.

-    Registered in Scotland number SC632205 at 64A Cumberland Street, Edinburgh, EH3 6RE.
+    Registered in Scotland number SC632205 at 5 South Charlotte Street, Edinburgh, EH2 4AN.

-    Version 20220908.1.0 updated September 2022.
+    Version 20240305.1.0 updated March 2024.